samuvack/LDES2TimescaleDB/README.md

 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces and Prometheus remote write protocol for metrics.
 You can send traces to Promscale using OTLP with any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector.
 Currently, Promscale only supports gRPC endpoint for traces.
 You can send metrics to Promscale HTTP endpoint using Prometheus remote write protocol with the OpenTelemetry Collector.
 OpenTelemetry Collector converts OTLP metrics to Prometheus remote write protocol metrics.

-## What is Prometheus?

-Prometheus, a [Cloud Native Computing Foundation](https://cncf.io/) project, is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.

-The features that distinguish Prometheus from other metrics and monitoring systems are:

-* A **multi-dimensional** data model (time series defined by metric name and set of key/value dimensions)
-* PromQL, a **powerful and flexible query language** to leverage this dimensionality
-* No dependency on distributed storage; **single server nodes are autonomous**
-* An HTTP **pull model** for time series collection
-* **Pushing time series** is supported via an intermediary gateway for batch jobs
-* Targets are discovered via **service discovery** or **static configuration**
-* Multiple modes of **graphing and dashboarding support**
-* Support for hierarchical and horizontal **federation**

 ## What is Jaeger?